Onest-io/onest-whitepaper/README.md

 `const.
 VOTE-power = (total burnt VOTE on voting) / (total days for voting)`

 #### max.
 VOTE-power
 The max.
 VOTE-power is limited by the available ONS-power of the voter account.
-For 1 VOTE-power 9.5 ONS-power is needed.
+For 1 VOTE-power 9.5 ONS-power are needed.

 ### VOTE use cases
 - Vote for or against a worker